 By 2007, Caravette was looking for her next challenge.
 She interviewed with Corcoran at R.J.
 O’Brien, where she told him one of the most important things she looked for in a job was being kept busy.

 And lucky for the employees at R.J.
-O’Brien, Corcoran also had a healthy dose of faith in his EA and her talent for making work enjoyable.
+O’Brien, Corcoran also had a healthy dose of faith in his EA and her talent for making work enjoyable, particularly as he had seen her expertly handle challenging tasks over the years.

 A balance of serious and fun

 At first, it was Corcoran who floated ideas for workplace activities, and Caravette who would execute them.
-There were family picnics, bowling tournaments — you name it — and each event went off without a hitch thanks to her expert-level planning and organization.
+There were golf outings benefiting Misericordia Home, family picnics, bowling tournaments — you name it — and each event went off without a hitch thanks to her expert-level planning and organization.

 And then Caravette began pitching her own ideas.
 Corcoran, impressed, gave her the green light.
 Now R.J.
-O’Brien has been home to shuffleboard, ping pong and interoffice golf tournaments, Mario Kart and Wii Bowling competitions, and pizza parties, among other fun-filled activities.
+O’Brien has been home to shuffleboard, ping pong and interoffice golf tournaments, Mario Kart and Wii Bowling competitions, holiday decorating contests and pizza parties, among other fun-filled activities.

 “We do a lot of great things for the employees — we want them to enjoy spending time here,” Caravette says.
 “We work hard, and we play hard, too.”